tum-ens/urbs/doc/dsmdoc.rst

 the demand is greater than the total output capacity.

-- it is *profitable* to constraint the whole system with DSM downshifts, if the demand keeps on increasing till the peak value.
+- it is *profitable* to constraint the whole system with DSM downshifts, if the commodity begin to show upward trend till the peak value.

 When appears the electricity DSM upshifts in the process?

-- it is *possible* **and** *profitable* to constraint the whole system with DSM upshifts, if the demand is lesser than the total output capacity **and** keeps on decreasing ceaselessly
+- it is *possible* **and** *profitable* to constraint the whole system with DSM upshifts, if the demand is lesser than the total output capacity **and ** the commodity begin to show downward trend till the valley value.